New European Commentary

 1Ki 5:14 He sent them to Lebanon, ten thousand a month by courses; a month they were in Lebanon, and two months at home; and Adoniram was over the men subject to forced labour-

 The emphasis upon the forced labour brigades is significant (1 Kings 4:6; 5:13,14; 12:18), and it was Solomon's brutal treatment of his people which led to the complaint after his death that he had whipped the people and abused them.
 This was exactly as Samuel had warned the people would happen if they chose a human king rather than God as their king; for God is kinder than men.
 We see therefore that Solomon was no better than Saul.
-All his wisdom failed to make him value the meaning f the human person.
+All his wisdom failed to make him value the meaning of the human person.
 It was therefore only held by him in theory not in practice.
+Making men work one month out of three meant that labour would have been lacking in their homes- and that meant reduced food for families.

 1Ki 5:15 Solomon had seventy thousand who bore burdens, and eighty thousand who were stone cutters in the mountains-